jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

 .notes Depends on objenesis, which may not work on J9.
 The limitation of objenesis should only be a production concern?
 # Things to Note About Mockito

-* Might not be supported on J9
+* Might not be supported on all VMs
 * Only use it to mock dependencies via a service interface

 !SLIDE bullets incremental transition=blindY